Know About Cialis Expiration: Storage and Disposal Instruction

 How Long Does Cialis Stay Effective Before It Expires?

-The shelf life of Cialis is 24 to 36 months from the date of manufacturing, and when it is stored under optimal conditions, it keeps its effectiveness.
+The shelf life of Cialis is 24 to 36 months from the date of manufacturing, and when it is stored under optimal conditions, it maintains its effectiveness.

 Proper storage helps maintain Cialis’s effectiveness and shelf life.
 Follow these tips to keep your medication safe and potent: